forcedotcom/salesforcedx-vscode/docs/_articles/ja/apex/apex-tasks.md

 lang: en
 ---

-This is a repository of sample tasks using Apex that you can complete in Code Builder or VS Code Extensions for desktop.
+This is a repository of sample tasks using Apex that you can complete in Code Builder or VS Code using the Salesforce Extensions.
 We’ll keep adding to this list, so make sure you visit this topic often.

 ## Use Anonymous Apex to Mass Update Account Ratings